What are inhibitors?

 Read about the consultation on the regulation of inhibitors used in agriculture

-Substances that can be used as active ingredients in inhibitor products have been included on a list of substances declared to be agricultural compounds by OIC under the ACVM Act.
+A number of substances that can be used as active ingredients in inhibitor products are on a list of substances declared to be agricultural compounds by an Order in Council (OIC) under the ACVM Act.
+The OIC came into effect on 18 July 2022.

 What you need to do to sell your product as an inhibitor